“Great resources and materials, one of the best courses I have taken”

-Participants will explore how tolling agreements differ from PPAs and VPPAs, examine federal and state regulatory frameworks that influence contract design, and learn to craft commercial terms that balance flexibility with risk mitigation.
+Attendees will explore how tolling agreements differ from PPAs and VPPAs, examine federal and state regulatory frameworks that influence contract design, and learn to craft commercial terms that balance flexibility with risk mitigation.
+The program also compares gas-fired and battery tolling structures to illustrate how evolving market needs are shaping contract strategy.

 Through real-world examples and negotiation case studies, attendees will gain the tools to evaluate, structure, and manage tolling agreements that align with reliability goals, financial objectives, and compliance requirements.